bharaniv1/bleumi-pay-sdk-php-1/docs/Api/PaygPaymentsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-id = '<ID>' # str | Unique ID identifying this record in your system, Replace <ID> with any string .
+id = '<ID>'; # str | Unique ID identifying this record in your system, Replace <ID> with any string .
 Eg. 001-ETH-PHP which is the ID of the payment request to settle

 try {
     $apiInstance->settlePayment($id);